Cantonese slang: Types of slang

-"Triad language" is a type of Cantonese slang.
-It is censored out of television and films, and triad language.
+Triad language is a type of Cantonese slang.
+It is censored out of television and films.
 Kingsley Bolton and Christopher Hutton, the authors of "Bad Boys and Bad Language: Chòu háu and the Sociolinguistics of Swear Words in Cantonese," said that regardless of official discouragement of the use of triad language, "[T]riad language or triad-associated language is an important source of innovation in Hong Kong Cantonese."